lolyu/sonic-mgmt/docs/testbed/README.testbed.testbedv2.phase#1.md

 * components:
     * test users
     * a Redis db
-    * server daemon
+    * servercfgd
         * running on the same server of the database.
         * responsible for the db provisioning and interaction with test users.
-    * labcfgd daemon
+    * labcfgd
         * running over root/leaf fanout switchs
         * subscribe to key changes of the database and act accordingly.
-* design:
+* design principle:
     * a core `Redis` database hosting all connections' metadata.
     * based on the pub/sub architecture, once test user modifies certain keys in db, `labcfgd` will respond to key changes and modify connection/port state.
-        * dynamic vlan modification to database will cause `labcfgd` assign the vlan to the corresponding port.
+        * dynamic vlan modification to database will cause `labcfgd` assign the vlan to the corresponding port on fanout.
         * virtual link status change to database will cause `labcfgd` to open/shutdown the physical port connecting to DUT.
 * stages:
     * phase#1: initial db setup and provision.